Jo Johnson, UK PM Boris Johnson's brother, quits as an MP

-Jo Johnson, the brother of UK Prime Minister Boris Johnson, has quit as an MP because of "unresolvable tension" between "family loyalty and the national interest".
+Jo Johnson, the brother of UK Prime Minister Boris Johnson, has quit as an MP and higher education minister because of "unresolvable tension" between "family loyalty and the national interest".

 His surprise resignation comes after his sibling expelled 21 MPs — including Winston Churchill's grandson — from his own party because they did not back his Brexit strategy.